nouraal/Project-5-website-Optimization-/README.md

 1. Reduce the size of the array as much as possible
 2. Replace document.querySelector to document.getElementById
 3. Replace document.querySelectorAll to document.getElementsByClassNam
+4. replace document.body.scrollTop with (document.documentElement.scrollTop || document.body.scrollTop), because it's not supported by chrome anymore.
+5. Reduce the number pizzas from 200 to 40 , to makes the page faster.

 * optimize css:
 1. Added (backface-visibility: hidden) to the .mover class, to move each animated pizza to its own composite layer.